SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: Introduction

-The finding of unlearned objects was initially defined as an \textit{Open-Set Recognition} problem\cite{scheirer2012toward}, which was later expanded to \textit{Open-World Recognition}\cite{bendale2015towards} by incorporating the labeling of new classes and incremental learning. \cite{scheirer2012toward} and \cite{bendale2015towards} limit their studies in single object classification. \cite{miller2018dropout} used dropout sampling in OD under open-set condition and opened the door to \textit{Open-Set Detection}.
-Joseph et al. \cite{joseph2021towards} took this a step further by extending previous work to new problem, namely \textit{Open-World Object Detection}, which involves detecting new object classes and updating the detector with newly detected objects.
-However, Joseph and other open world-related research\cite{wu2022uc,zohar2022prob,kim2022learning} tend to focus on generic datasets like MS-COCO and PASCAL-VOC, whcih include images with numerous object classes, relatively large object scales, and are taken in favorable conditions.
+The finding of unlearned objects is initially defined as an Open-Set Recognition problem\cite{scheirer2012toward}, which is later expanded to Open-World Recognition\cite{bendale2015towards} by incorporating the labeling of new classes and incremental learning. \cite{scheirer2012toward} and \cite{bendale2015towards} limit their studies in single object classification. \cite{miller2018dropout} uses dropout sampling in OD under Open-Set condition and opened the door to Open-Set Detection.
+Joseph et al. \cite{joseph2021towards} takes this a step further by extending previous work to new problem, namely Open-World Object Detection, which involves detecting new object classes and updating the detector with newly detected objects.
+However, Joseph and other Open-World related research\cite{wu2022uc,zohar2022prob,kim2022learning} tend to focus on generic datasets like MS-COCO \cite{lin2014microsoft} and PASCAL-VOC\cite{everingham2010pascal}, which include images with numerous object classes, relatively large object scales, and are taken in favorable conditions.

-However, compared with generic datasets, autonomous driving datasets present unique challenges, including fewer object classes (traffic-only classes), more small-size objects, and diverse weather conditions.
-More specifically, a limited number of object classes in the dataset can significantly impact the ability of the detector to learn the general characteristics of potential objects, ultimately affecting its performance in \textit{Open-World Object Detection}.
-It is also challenging for the detector to detect objects accurately when presented with images containing objects that are too small to be perceived by the human eye or images captured under poor weather conditions, resulting in low-quality data.
+Compared with generic datasets, autonomous driving datasets present unique challenges, including fewer object classes (traffic-only classes), more small-size objects, and diverse weather conditions.
+More specifically, a limited number of object classes in the dataset can significantly impact the ability of the detector to learn the general characteristics of potential objects, ultimately affecting its performance in Open-World Object Detection.
+It is also challenging for the detector to detect objects accurately when presented with images containing objects that are too small to be perceived by the human eye or low-quality images captured under poor weather conditions.

 Based on the aforementioned issues, we propose a novel algorithm, named as SalienDet, for unknown object perception in an autonomous driving environment.
 SalienDet integrates saliency map to enhance the image features so that both known and unknown objects are highlighted.
 The contributions of our study are shown below: